anthony-tresontani/django-adaptors/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CSV Importer's documentation!
+Welcome to Django adaptor documentation!
 ========================================

-Contents: **CSV importer** is a tool which allow you to transform easily a csv file into a python object or a django model instance.
+Contents: **Django adaptor** is a tool which allow you to transform easily a CSV/XML file into a python object or a django model instance.
 It is based on a django-style declarative model.